NUS-SNL/p4-traffictool/README.md

 * If using default headers then user need to modify the parseNextLayer of the default header layer to include next layers.
 * User needs to modify the ProtocolType.h file to include the new layers

-Usage details for the tool with Scapy as backend can be found [here](UsageWithBackend.md#using-pcapplusplus-code).
+Usage details for the tool with PcapPlusPlus as backend can be found [here](UsageWithBackend.md#using-pcapplusplus-code).

 ## MoonGen as backend
 [MoonGen](https://github.com/emmericp/MoonGen) is a scriptable high-speed packet generator built on libmoon.
 The whole load generator is controlled by a Lua script: all packets that are sent are crafted by a user-provided script.